 Pay close attention to the conditions you are pulling in your reports.

-For example, you might want to pull a condition for Member Type Name (Member Type Info > Name), but pull the condition of the record name instead (General Info > Name).
-Of course, these may look similar, but they are very different, so just double check what you are pulling.
+For example, you might want to pull a condition for the Member Type Name (which is Member Type Info > Name), but instead, you pull the condition of the record name (General Info > Name).
+Of course, these may look similar, but they are very different, so be sure to double-check what conditions you are pulling.

 Keep in mind that you can type in keywords to search for conditions when creating reports.
 You don't have to scroll through the hundreds of conditions to find what you need.
 Once you start typing, the list will start filtering.

 In Reports, use the General Info > Membership Status condition to pull any of the following: Current, Expired, Prospect, Non-Member, Inheriting, Pending, Grace Period.